Dylan-Vzq/Python-Tv-Shows-SQL-queries/README.md

 # Python-Tv-Shows-SQL-queries
-Python project about coding SQL queries in Python using a tv shows database
+Python project about coding SQL queries in Python using a tv shows database.